timebertt/thesis-controller-sharding/content/50-implementation.md

   - could lead to problems?
   - owned object assigned later than owner
   - owner is drained, owned object immediately reassigned
+- movement on rolling updates, idea: StatefulSet could be used for stable hostname to minimize movements during rolling updates

 ## Benefits / Applications ?